– Archive –

 Veggies Burger and Sosage mixes are distributed around the Midlands by Lembas, a vegetarian wholefood distributor co-op from Sheffield.
 It is also available direct from Veggies at any of the many good events that we attend and by mail order.

-We intend to travel less to cater at events where the is another suitable caterer closer.
+We aim to travel less to cater at events where the is another suitable caterer closer.
 Towards these ends we compile a directory of veggie/vegan caterers.

 When we do cater away from Nottingham we also like to point people to other outlets for our popular burgers and sosages in their area.
 To help with this have a listing of outlets on our website.

 Read our Jan’2012 announcement about our new reduced salt recipe mixes.